5 Ways to Reduce Shipping Costs Without Slowing Deliveries

 2. Leverage Zone Skipping

-Zone skipping involves consolidating packages going to the same region and shipping them in bulk to a distribution center closer to the destination before final delivery.
+Zone skipping is a powerful strategy that consolidates packages going to the same region, shipping them in bulk to a distribution hub near the final destination before individual delivery.

 -